MarcoPinkman/hello-world/README.md

 # hello-world
 just another repository
 hi I am marco,coming from China.
-This is my first time to use Gthub and also a begining if my computer science journey
+This is my first time to use Gthub and also a begining of my computer science journey